IronDizaster/Polished-Sand-Simulation-in-Python-Tkinter/README.md

 This project contains multiple functions and features to make it a polished & immersive experience (even if for just a couple of minutes).
+This is an older project, made before Unit Circle Visualizer and 2048 in Tkinter, in 2024.

 CONTROLS:

 H - Hide/show controls

 X - Delete all sand